annaprotasio/TE_tools_avp25/LTR_manual_curation.md

 ## Alternative protocols

 1. in order to reduce or prioritise families for manual curation, it is possible to predict conserved domain in bulk.
 For that, for each conserved family, predict the translation of in all 6 frames `transeq -sequence <in_fasta> -outseq <out_pep> -frame 6` and then predict any conserved domains (for example using `pfam_scan.pl` from the [EBI](https://www.ebi.ac.uk/Tools/pfa/pfamscan/), also available through `conda`).
 It is then possible to select only those sequences that have coding potential for an LTR retroelement conserved domain.

+2. A lot of the steps on manual curation of the alignments are possible to automate with CIAlign.